 Until the end of the 18th century, the Jews of Europe lived in communities governed by the courts and their community leaders.
 They existed as one of many corporations and were subject to a separate system of privileges and restrictions of their own; The economic and cultural interface with the environment was limited; the observance of religious laws was a norm and a public convention legally enforced by the establishment; which punished those who violated them.

-The Jewish Enlightenment movement also tried to promote Jewish modernization with its special emphasis; but in relation to the external factors mentioned, it had little influence.
+The Jewish Enlightenment movement also tried to promote Jewish modernization with its special emphasis, but concerning the external factors mentioned, it had little influence.
 Openness to the wider world was accompanied by processes of secularization, assimilation, and large-scale Christianization.
-There were also calls for profound religious change to adapt; such as those of Reform Judaism that began to emerge.
-These trends were seen very negatively by conservatives Jews in Central Europe; who saw them as a clear threat to Jewish tradition.
+There were also calls for profound religious change to adapt, such as those of Reform Judaism that began to emerge.
+These trends were seen very negatively by conservative Jews in Central Europe, who saw them as a clear threat to Jewish tradition.
 They tried to preserve the traditional way of life by adhering to their way of life, and in particular on issues whose erosion was linked to the acceptance of the new trends.